binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 In regards to NPM packages, we know the following things:

-1. We know about a small collection of vulnerable NPM packages.
-Some of which have high fan-in (many packages depend on them).
+1. There is a small collection of vulnerable NPM packages, some of which have high dependency counts.
 2. The vulnerable packages have published patched versions
-3. Many packages are still consuming the vulnerable unpatched versions of the packages that have published patched versions
+3. Many packages are still consuming the vulnerable unpatched versions of packages that have published patched versions
-  * So although we could have removed a much larger number of vulnerable packages due to their persistence on depending on unpatched packages, we have not.
-I think this mostly comes down to lack of visibility, awareness and education.
+  * Although we could have removed a much larger number of vulnerable packages due to their continued dependence on unpatched packages, we have not.
+I think this mostly comes down to lack of visibility, awareness, and education.
 This is exactly what I'm trying to change.

 bithound supports: